nrv-framework/NRV/docs/devcorner.rst

 Developer's corner
 ==================

 NRV is a framework designed by and for the scientific corner.
-Behind the the open source licence, we are also more than welcome anyone that would genuinly contribute to our effort of gathering *in-silico* models for the nervous system in general.
+Behind the open source license, we are also more than welcome anyone that would genuinely contribute to our effort of gathering *in-silico* models for the nervous system in general.

 Here are some guidelines for clean implementation of novel functionalities and contributions.